Krushnaaher29/MyPortfolio/README.md

-# Mr.Lokhande Sai's Portfolio Website
+# Mr.Krushna Aher Portfolio Website

 ## Introduction

-Welcome to Mr. Lokhande Sai's Portfolio Website!
-This website showcases the skills, projects, study material and experiences of Mr.Lokhande Sai.
+Welcome to Mr.Krushna Aher Portfolio Website!
+This website showcases the skills, projects, study material and experiences of Mr.Krushna Aher.

-## About Mr.Lokhande Sai
+## About Mr.Krushna Aher

-Mr.Lokhande Sai is a Student, innovator and Maker.
+Mr.Krushna Ahergitg is a Student, innovator and Maker.

 ## Technologies Used